-CTA Train Crashes Near Howard, Injuring Multiple People
+CTA Train Crashes Near Howard, At Least 23 Injured

 The Chicago and Evanston fire departments responded to the crash, where a fire was struck, the Chicago agency shared on Twitter.

-The Red Line has been suspended between Howard Street and Belmont, with buses in service to act as shuttles between the closed stops, the CTA said in a service update.
-Purple and Yellow line trains are also suspended.
+The Red Line was suspended between Howard Street and Belmont, with buses in service to act as shuttles between the closed stops, the CTA said in a service update.
+Red Line service resumed with delays just before 1 p.m.
+Thursday.

-The Evanston Fire Department said it was rescuing Purple Line passengers from a train that lost power after the derailment.

 This is a breaking story.
 Check back for more updates.